 When purchasing a diamond ring, it is important to be aware of the Four Cs: Cut, Clarity, Color, and Carat weight.
 These are the characteristics that determine a diamond’s value and how sparkly it will appear.
+Here are the four Cs of buying diamond rings.

 The first C is cut.
 Cut does not refer to the shape of the diamond, but rather the angles and proportions of the facets.
 A well-cut diamond will have facets that evenly reflect light, resulting in maximum brilliance and fire.
 When a diamond is cut too shallow or too deep, light leaks out from the bottom or side of the stone, causing it to appear dull.